Mokalbari/sleepify/README.md

 ## Features
 With Sleepify, you can:
-- Play, pause, skip back and forth a playlist.
+- Play, pause, and skip through playlists like it’s 1999 (but better).
-- Get to your favorite part of the song with a built-in time seeker.
+- Precisely time-seek your favorite parts of the song
 - Adjust the volume so your neighbor can enjoy your music better.
-- Add tracks to a favorite playlist and listen to your favorite playlist in one go.
+- Create and listen to your favorite playlists, curated by your superior taste.
 - View the app from mobile (from ~320px) to desktop.
-- Sing the lyrics while listening to the music like the start you're meant to be.
+- Sing along to lyrics because you are the star of your own nostalgic sitcom.

 ## Tech Stack
 With app was built using **NextJS15** and **React 19**.
-The main ingredients here are (but not limited to):
+The essentials include:
 - TypeScript
 - TailwindCSS
 - Vercel Postgres